Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 ![](../images/pmd01_bug.png)

-`ProjectTime` is a class that is only used to format and parse the time, and therefore it only uses private constructors and static methods.
+`ProjectTime` is a class that is only used to format and parse the time, therefore it only uses private constructors and static methods.
 For this reason, it should be final.

 The original code was the following:
 ```java